-690. Contemplative Science.
-(2) Contemplative Science integrates experiential learning and reflection about traditional contemplative practices from a variety of secular and spiritual traditions with emerging neuroscience.
-It offers participants an opportunity to develop skills that will deepen and expand their future professional activities.

-713, 714.
+- 713, 714.
 Advanced Readings.
-(2) Individualized instruction involving detailed review of literature pertaining to a specific area of interest in physiology and pharmacology.

-782. Readings and Research in Neuropsychology.
+(2) Individualized instruction involving detailed review of literature pertaining to a specific area of interest in physiology and pharmacology. - 782.
+Readings and Research in Neuropsychology.
 (1-3) Allows the graduate student, working under the supervision of a faculty member, to pursue and receive credit for a special project in an area not covered by regular courses or a special research project not related to the master's thesis.
 Supervising faculty member and credit hours for the course are determined by graduate committee prior to registration.
-This course is cross-listed as PSY 782
+This course is cross-listed as PSY 782 - 791, 792.

-791, 792.
 Readings and Directed Study in Neurobiology.
 (1-2) Designed to provide an opportunity for graduate students to learn specific topics in the field that may not be covered by regular courses.
 Materials from the primary literature are presented to other participants, including at least one faculty member.
 The format is intended to generate in-depth discussion in a setting where each student acts as the lecturer.
-The supervising faculty member and the student will determine together the schedule and credit hours (either 1 or 2) for the course.
+The supervising faculty member and the student will determine together the schedule and credit hours (either 1 or 2) for the course. - 793, 794.

-793, 794.
 Special Topics in Developmental Neurobiology.
-(2) Designed to focus on a specific theme each semester, including such topics as cell death and regressive events, synaptogenesis, determination and differentiation, axonal guidance and pathway formation, neuronglia interactions, and neurotrophic agents.

-795. The Development and Anatomy of Sensory Systems.
+(2) Designed to focus on a specific theme each semester, including such topics as cell death and regressive events, synaptogenesis, determination and differentiation, axonal guidance and pathway formation, neuroglia interactions, and neurotrophic agents. - 795.
+The Development and Anatomy of Sensory Systems.
 (2) Designed as an introduction to the structure and ontogeny of the sensory pathways.
 Provides a foundation for the subsequent advanced coursework in sensory systems, which provides one of the most fertile experimental areas in developmental biology.
-Topics include basic genetic control of developmental processes; embryonic development of the sensory nervous system; development and organization of subcortical sensory pathways; development of sensory cortices; role of the environment in neural development; and the genetics of neuronal ontogeny.
+Topics include basic genetic control of developmental processes; embryonic development of the sensory nervous system; development and organization of subcortical sensory pathways; development of sensory cortices; role of the environment in neural development; and the genetics of neuronal ontogeny. - 796, 797.

-796, 797.
 Special Topics in Sensory Neuroscience: Hearing and Multi-Sensory Integration.
 (2) Emphasizes current topics in neuroscience pertaining to sensory systems.
 Topics cover neurobiology of individual sensory systems such as visual, auditory, somatosensory, olfactory, and gustatory systems.
 The importance of multi-sensory integration, i.e. how different sensory systems function together to generate perception, is highlighted.
 Includes lectures, seminars, discussions, and reading assignments in the area of interest.
-P-POI

-798. Manuscripts, Seminars, and Posters.
+P-POI - 798.
+Manuscripts, Seminars, and Posters.
 (2) A highly interactive course with enrolled students receiving detailed feedback on all written assignments.
 Covers areas such as writing style, composing abstracts, constructing figures and legends, as well as simulating the e-submission process (text, figures, cover letter, etc.).
 In addition, previously published work is dissected for style, structure, and presentation.
 Didactic lectures cover a wide range of subjects, including but not limited to, EndNote (for Web); basics of Adobe Illustrator; authorship issues, and responses to reviewer's comments.
 Background in neuroscience not required.
 Open to graduate students from all programs.